Daube de Boef Provençale, a most tender and aromatic Beef Stew

 In a large casserole dish, heat a splash of olive oil and fry the meat for a few seconds on both sides (in batches), season with salt and pepper and set aside.
 Add some more oil and fry the onions, garlic and carrots for a few minutes on medium heat.
 Deglaze with the brandy, add the meat and layer alternating with the vegetables, add the tomatoes, spices, broth and wine, the liquid should just cover everything.
 Season with salt and pepper and add the 4 bouquets garni.

 Put the casserole dish in the oven.
-After 45 minutes, turn the temperature down to 140°C / 285°F and cook for 5 hours.
+After 45 minutes, turn the temperature down to 140°C / 285°F and cook for 4-5 hours or until very tender.

 When the meat is done, remove the bouquets garni and cinnamon stick and season the daube with salt and pepper to taste.
 Serve with baguette or cooked potatoes.